 Two New Ways to Shop for Healthier Food

-How Smart Choices and NuVal Plan on Changing Your Shopping Habits
+How Smart Choices and NuVal Wanted to Change Your Shopping Habits

 - In response to that very issue, Pepsi, Kraft, Kellogg and a dozen other companies banded together and decided to fix the problem.
 They created yet another seal.